jazzyj123/pyclearpass/README.md

 ```

-#### Create a new Enforcement Policy with staged initial rules and then a loop to create existing rules.
+#### Create a new Enforcement Policy with staged initial rules and then a loop to create additional rules.
 ```
 newEnforcementPolicy= {
   "name": "MPSK Demo",